Some Perspective on Our Political Division

 I’m fully aware that some people have acted like complete jerks and shameless bullies on social media, and that some have rioted and caused massive mayhem and destruction.
-Even a 9x6 piece of cloth used to cover one’s face now creates a huge political uproar.
+Heck, even a 9x6 piece of cloth used to cover one’s face now creates a huge political uproar.

-I’m also aware that political division has caused the mental health of Americans to suffer, has made our country a target of international online influence operations, and that, if something doesn’t change pretty quickly, puts our very democracy at risk (we’ll get to all of these in a few minutes).
+I’m also aware that political division has caused the mental health of Americans to suffer, has made our country a target of international online influence operations, and that, if something doesn’t change pretty quickly, puts our very democracy at risk.
 Actually, the potential destruction caused by political division is the very reason I even thought of starting 1787.